isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

-Begin with a new module.
+We will begin with a new module:

 ```agda
   module ≡-Reasoning where
 ```

-The idea here is that we will make a series of right-associative syntax operators, in the style of our tick marks in the previous section.
+The idea behind building this custom syntax is that we will make a series of right-associative syntax operators, in the style of our tick marks in the previous section.
 This syntax must eventually be terminated, analogously to how `def:∣_` had to be terminated by `def:□`.
 In this case, we will terminate our syntax using `ctor:refl`, that is, showing we've proven what we set out to.

 You'll often see a formal proof ended with a black square (`∎`, input as [qed](AgdaMode)), called a *tombstone* marker.
 Since proofs already end with